autocrossblog/autocrossblog_astro/src/content/post/2018-04-02-Solo-Spec-Coupe-Parts-Installation.md

 ---
-layout: post
+image: ''
-title: Solo Spec Coupe Parts Installation
+publishDate: 2018-04-02T06:26:11+00:00
-date: '2018-04-02T06:26:11+00:00'
+title: "Solo Spec Coupe Parts Installation"
-last_modified_at: 2024-11-15T12:15:17-06:00
+excerpt: "Explore the ups and downs of the 2016 ProSolo series, experiences with the 350Z car, and anticipation for the upcoming finale and SoloNationals."
-permalink: solo-spec-coupe-parts-installation
+author: chris
-image:
+url: 'solo-spec-coupe-parts-installation'
-categories: [ autocross, toyota, fr-s, ssc, install, setup, specfrs ]
+tags:  [ autocross, toyota, fr-s, ssc, install, setup, specfrs ]
-description: Explore the ups and downs of the 2016 ProSolo series, experiences with the 350Z car, and anticipation for the upcoming finale and SoloNationals.
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 After a long couple of days working on the FR-S, interspersed with family events and other activities, I finally have the suspension components installed on the FR-S.